History of the English penny (1154–1485): Henry III

 In King Henry III's long reign (1216–1272) the short-cross penny continued in use until 1247.
 By then, however, through no fault of the moneyers' there was a problem in that many of the coins in circulation were underweight.
 This was caused by the illegal practice of clipping silver off the edge of the coin, which was made easier by the cross on the reverse not extending to the rim thus giving people no clear indication of exactly how big the coin was supposed to be.
 In 1247 therefore, a new long-cross penny replaced the short-cross coin, which made it more obvious when the coin had been clipped.
 Apart from the change in the size of the cross, the rest of the design did not substantially change, and the long cross made it easy to cut the coin into halves or quarters for change.
 Because of the introduction of the new coinage, it was necessary to reopen many of the old mints to supply sufficient coins.
 Short-cross Henry III pennies were minted at Bury St Edmunds, Canterbury, Durham, London, Winchester and York.
 Long-cross pennies were produced at Bristol, Bury St Edmunds, Canterbury, Carlisle, Durham, Exeter, Gloucester, Hereford, Ilchester, Lincoln, London, Newcastle, Northampton, Norwich, Oxford, Shrewsbury, Wallingford, Wilton, Winchester, and York.

-The inscription on the short-cross penny was still HENRICUS REX, while the long-cross pennies were variously inscribed HENRICUS REX TERCI, HENRICUS REX III (King Henry the Third), while one issue unpopularly omitted the moneyer's name, instead having HENRICUS REX on the obverse and ANGLIE TERCI on the reverse, while another issue had HENRICUS REX ANG on the obverse and continued on the reverse with LIE TERCI LON (or CAN or AED) indicating it was minted in London or Canterbury or Bury St Edmunds.
+The inscription on the short-cross penny was still HENRICUS REX, while the long-cross pennies were variously inscribed HENRICUS REX TERCI, HENRICUS REX III ("King Henry the Third"), while one issue unpopularly omitted the moneyer's name, instead having HENRICUS REX on the obverse and ANGLIE TERCI ("of England the Third") on the reverse, while another issue had HENRICUS REX ANG on the obverse and continued on the reverse with LIE TERCI LON (or CAN or AED) indicating it was minted in London or Canterbury or Bury St Edmunds (from the variant Latin spelling Aedmundi).